Welcome to Little Four Eyes!!

 Some of our posts about books also include affiliate links to purchase the book through Amazon.com.
 I receive a small commission when you purchase the book through those links.

 We accept no other ads.
 We do review items on occasion, usually books.
 We will always make clear what, if anything, we received for the review.
 In all cases, our reviews reflect the honest opinions of the authors.

-All revenue from ads goes to pay for the upkeep of this site.
+All revenue from ads and affiliate links go to pay for the maintenance of this site.

 Want a Little Four Eyes badge?
 Get one here!